TGDivy/TGDivy/README.md

 ## 💬🌞

-> The opposite of courage in our society is not cowardice... it is conformity. ~ Earl Nightingale
+> The truth is not for all men, but for those who seek it. ~ Ayn Rand

 Made *Using GitHub Actions Chron Job and* [Zen Quotes API]( https://zenquotes.io/ )